dportik/SuperCRUNCH/README.md

 + **Population Dataset (*Uma*):** SuperCRUNCH analysis to retrieve population-level data for the lizard genus *Uma*, using sequence data downloaded directly from NCBI.
 [Direct link](https://osf.io/49wz3/).
 + **Population Dataset (*Callisaurus*):** SuperCRUNCH analysis to retrieve population-level data for the lizard genus *Callisaurus*, using sequence data.
 [Direct link](https://osf.io/6bwhf/).

+On the OSF project page, there are also several analyses that compare the performance of **SuperCRUNCH** to other available programs.

-Several example files are also provided in the [data folder](https://github.com/dportik/SuperCRUNCH/tree/master/data).
+In addition to the OSF page, several example files are also provided in the [data folder](https://github.com/dportik/SuperCRUNCH/tree/master/data).
 These include locus search terms files and reference sequence sets.

 ## Citation